Your rebranding project has to start with a focus on strategy, a clear process, creative vision, and most of all, a list of reasons why.

 Target audiences, positioning and market share can all change during a product or companies lifecycle.
 What was once highly effective may now hold your company back, which means it’s branding needs to be updated to reach new target audiences.
 If you find yourself in this position, a brand audit may prove a worthwhile exercise.

 It could be that when starting out, your business offered a particular type of product or service and a brand was built around that, even its name might reflect this.
-But as you business grows, its product line and aspirations can grow too, which means its branding may need to be revisited to reflect these changes.
+But as your business grows, its product line and aspirations can grow too, which means its branding may need to be revisited to reflect these changes.

 Sometimes the branding of your business can look very similar to that of a close competitor, so your potential customers may struggle to tell the difference.
-A business may consider a rebranding project in order to reinforce individuality and communicate why it’s different to its competitors and gain a greater market share.
+A business may consider a rebranding project in order to reinforce individuality and communicate why it’s different from its competitors and gain a greater market share.

 If any of the above sound familiar then you might want to consider a rebrand.
 If so, there are a few things that you should consider….